bitrix24/b24restdocs/api-reference/crm/quote/crm-quote-user-field-list.md

-# Get a list of custom fields for estimates by the filter crm.quote.userfield.list
+# Get a list of custom fields for estimates by filter crm.quote.userfield.list

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will fill it in shortly.
+Some data may be missing — we will fill it in shortly.

 {% endnote %}